javier-lopez/javier.io/blog/en/_posts/2017-11-24-installing-openwrt-as-access-point.md

 ###### {{ page.date | date_to_string }}

-In previous post I wrote about how to use [openwrt as a wireless repeater](http://javier.io/blog/en/2014/06/10/installing-openwrt-as-wireless-repeater.html), this time I'll use it as an access point, how practical!
+In previous post I wrote about how to use [openwrt as a wireless repeater](http://javier.io/blog/en/2014/06/10/installing-openwrt-as-wireless-repeater.html), this time I'll use it as an independent access point with its own subnet, how practical!

-The target device is a [TP-Link N750](http://www.amazon.com/TP-LINK-TL-WDR4300-Wireless-Gigabit-300Mbps/dp/B0088CJT4U), and I'm using the latest [trunk build](http://downloads.openwrt.org/snapshots/trunk/ar71xx/).
+The target device is a [TP-Link N750](http://www.amazon.com/TP-LINK-TL-WDR4300-Wireless-Gigabit-300Mbps/dp/B0088CJT4U), and I'm using the latest [trunk build](http://downloads.openwrt.org/snapshots/trunk/ar71xx/), the installation process is pretty straigh forward.

 **[![](/assets/img/98.jpg)](/assets/img/98.jpg)**